rlfmendes/json-viewer/QUICKSTART.md

 - Use VS Code's integrated terminal (not the debug console)
 - Make sure you're running in interactive mode

+### MQTT: No messages appear

+- Verify the broker is reachable and URL is correct: `mqtt://host:port`
+- Try a broad topic first to validate: `--mqtt-topic #`
+- If your broker requires auth, pass `--mqtt-user` and `--mqtt-pass`
+- The status bar shows connection state, retry count, and last error time
+- Non-UTF8 payloads are ignored; non-JSON opens as plain text

 ## Need Help?

-Check the main README.md for detailed documentation or:
+Check the main README.md for detailed documentation, including the new MQTT mode, or:
 - Review `.devcontainer/README.md` for container details
 - Look at the example JSON files in `examples/`